Branded Podcasts

 There are three main elements to discoverability.

-Whether or not listeners can find your content.
+Visibility: Whether or not listeners can find your content

-How compelling your names and descriptions are will convince listeners whether or not to listen.
+How compelling your branded podcast name and descriptions are will convince listeners whether or not to listen.
+As some general rules of thumb:

 • Don’t exceed 60 characters

-• Episode titles and descriptions should conform to acceptable SEO practices for discoverability.
+• Episode titles and descriptions should conform to acceptable SEO practices to maximize discoverability

-2. Wordstream also offers a free keyword tool that also allows you to specify the industry and location you are focusing on.
+b) Wordstream also offers a free keyword tool that allows you to specify the industry and location you are focusing on.

 And finally, experiment with different audience growth tactics to see what works best.
 Tactics that have worked for other podcasts may not fit with yours and your audience so don’t be afraid to try new growth strategies out and let them go if they are not producing your desired results.